kriszyp/xstyle/README.md

 }
 </pre>
 This extension rule includes multiple, comma separated values.
 The first value is 'default'.
-This indicates that first XStyle should check if the 'box-shadow' is natively supported by the browser in standard form.
+This indicates that first Xstyle should check if the 'box-shadow' is natively supported by the browser in standard form.
 If it is, then no further extensions or modifications to the CSS are applied.
 The next value is 'prefix'.
-This indicates that first XStyle should check if the 'box-shadow' is supported by the browser with a vendor prefix (like -webkit- or -moz-).
+This indicates that first Xstyle should check if the 'box-shadow' is supported by the browser with a vendor prefix (like -webkit- or -moz-).
 If it is, then the vendor prefix is added to the CSS property to enable it.
 Finally, if 'box-shadow' is not supported in standard form or with a vendor prefix, then the ie-filter module is loaded to apply the MS filter.

 <h1>Import Fixing</h1>
-Another feature XStyle provides is reliable @import behavior.
+Another feature Xstyle provides is reliable @import behavior.
 Internet Explorer is not capable of loading multiples levels deep @imports.
-XStyle provides @import "flattening" to fix this IE deficiency.
+Xstyle provides @import "flattening" to fix this IE deficiency.

-XStyle also normalizes @import once behavior.
-If two stylesheets both @import the same sheetsheet, XStyle ensures that the @import'ed stylesheet is only imported once (by the first stylesheet) and the second @import is removed.
+Xstyle also normalizes @import once behavior.
+If two stylesheets both @import the same sheetsheet, Xstyle ensures that the @import'ed stylesheet is only imported once (by the first stylesheet) and the second @import is removed.
 This is a powerful feature because it allows stylesheets to @import another stylesheet without worrying about overriding another stylesheet that expected to come after the target sheet due to it's @import statement.

 <h1>Available Shims (and limitations)</h1>
-The following shim modules come with XStyle:
+The following shim modules come with Xstyle:
-* xstyle - XStyle itself provide vendor prefix shimming with the prefix property.
+* xstyle - Xstyle itself provide vendor prefix shimming with the prefix property.
 This is used to shim border-radius, box-shadow, box-sizing, and border-image (for browsers that use support these properties with vendor prefixes).
 * shim/ie-filter - This creates MS filters to emulate standard CSS properties.
 This is used to shim